groupultra/sdk-public/docs/source/module_moobius.types.rst

 InputComponent.type: str:
   What kind of box the user sees; types.TEXT | types.DROPDOWN | types.TEXTBOX

-InputComponent.optional: Optional[bool]:
+InputComponent.required: Optional[bool]:
-  Can the user skip it?
+  Is the user forced to use it?

 InputComponent.placeholder: Optional[str] = None:
   A hint to the user.